 - Information on the party taking the title of the property

 Every real estate transaction requires the use of some type of deed.
 Several types of deeds exist, each granting varying levels of titling and protection.
-At MHPS, our real estate attorneys can help you navigate property transfers so your interests remain protected.
+At MHPS Law, our real estate attorneys can help you navigate property transfers so your interests remain protected.
 Our attorneys will assist with preparing and reviewing legal documents, such as purchase agreements, deeds, and transfers to ensure they comply with Tennessee state law.

 What is a Muniment Title